Chronology of Art A timeline of Western culture from prehistory to the present - Thames & Hudson

 Description

 Chronology of art focuses on the development of the art world, analyzing the most important works in the context of contemporary political, economic, literary, scientific, and social events.
 This innovative approach, based on a central timeline that becomes more detailed as it approaches the present, explains external influences on artists at the moment of creating their works.
 In this way, the book offers a deeper understanding of art history, from the earliest cave paintings to the latest wall installations by the enigmatic Banksy.
-Chronological layouts are intertwined with vivid special features, highlighting the social, stylistic, and technical development of each period.
+Chronological layouts are interwoven with vivid special features, highlighting the social, stylistic, and technical development of each period.

 This priority and richly illustrated guide, emphasizing a purely chronological approach and avoiding the clichés of conventional academic categories, presents a completely fresh perspective on art history.